National Childcare Scheme

 ECCE:The ECCE programme is a universal programme available to all children within the eligible age range.
 It provides children with their first formal experience of early learning prior to commencing primary school.
-The programme is provided for three hours per day, five days per week over 38 weeks per year and the programme year runs from September to June.
-There are three points of entry throughout the programme year – September, January and April.
-However, in the Early Years Budget for 2018, this is changing, and all eligible children will be eligible two full programme years from September 2018.
+The programme is provided for three hours per day, five days per week over 38 weeks for 2 years and the programme year runs from September to June.

 You can now check to see when your child qualitifies for the Early Childhood Care and Education (ECCE) scheme with our new ECCE calculator.